OH MY STARS

 Here is a brief tour of the solar system, Steiner-style.
 I will start at the Sun and work my way out to the various planets orbiting the Sun, although Steiner said they do not orbit, and he put them in a different order, and he omitted some of them while adding an extra one...

-Mercury: “If we state that the Negro race was born in cooperation between the normal Spirits of Form [a type of god] and the abnormal Spirits of Form centred in Mercury, then from an occult standpoint we are perfectly correct in describing the Negro race as the 'Mercury race.'”
+“If we state that the Negro race was born in cooperation between the normal Spirits of Form [gods of a certain rank] and the abnormal Spirits of Form [variants of the normal gods of this rank] centred in Mercury, then from an occult standpoint we are perfectly correct in describing the Negro race as the 'Mercury race.'”

 "The nature of Saturn is such that he receives many diverse impulses from the universe but allows none of them to stream back — at all events not to the Earth ...
 Saturn is an entirely self-engrossed heavenly body in our planetary system, raying [i.e., sending] his own being into the universe ...
 He speaks only of himself, tells us only what he himself is.
 And what he is reveals itself gradually as a kind of memory of the planetary system.”